nyu-software-engineering/containerized-app-exercise/instructions.md

 # Containerized App Exercise

-Build a containerized app made up of multiple subsystems each operating in a container.
+Build a containerized app made up of multiple subsystems, each operating in a container.

 ## Concept